 Time To Indulge

 Women tend to indulge themselves every time they feel bad or down.
-This is certainly not a characteristic of a male gender, but desperate times cause desperate measures and difficult breakup is certainly one of those times.
+This is certainly not a characteristic of the male gender, but desperate times cause desperate measures and a difficult breakup is certainly one of those times.

 Sometimes you can ease the pain simply by indulging some of your hedonistic whims.
 Try to buy yourself something you always wanted – maybe a bigger TV set or some exclusive drink, maybe a nice cigar?

 Or maybe now is the time to finally fix up your car and make it shine?
 Simply do something to yourself that will make you happy as a little child.
 But it’s important to consciously acknowledge that you deserve the treat.